Designing a crypto-based international payment service for Nigerians

 Outcome

-We continued to measure cash-in success rates throughout the marketing push, and optimized our in-product purchasing and withdrawal flows.
-Later in the year, another set of team members traveled to visit Lagos, and confirmed that our usability changes had been successful, with the majority of users able to successfully withdraw their funds.
+Later in the year, another set of team members traveled to visit Lagos, and confirmed that our usability changes had been successful, with the majority of users able to successfully purchase & withdraw funds.